hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/04__Rajaram_Venkataraman.md

 > that karma is exhausted.
 >

-​I can't understand what do you want to express by 'particular form is
+I can't understand what do you want to express by 'particular form is
 > eternal as knowledge of Ishvara'.
 Do you mean that forms and Ishvara-GYAna
 > are similar or same !!???
 That's untenable.
 >